angelovangel/google-location-heatmap/README.md

 Angel

 #### Note
 The app checks if you have the required libraries and installs them if you don't (I know this is not a good practice, but so it is easier for less experienced users).
-These are `shiny`, `shinyjs`, `tidyverse`, `leaflet.extras` and `lubridate`.
+These are `shiny`, `shinyjs`, `tidyverse`, `leaflet` and `lubridate`.
+You will need the development version of `leaflet` from GitHub, with the current official version the controls are not working (when you start, the app will try to install the version needed).